stan-ai/typescript-guide/README.md

 tsc filename.ts -w
 ```

-2. If you are working on a bit project and you'll have multiple files and you need the compiler to have a constant look on all the files, then you need to initialize a TypeScript project in the root folder of your project, it will create a `tsconfig.json` file which will point to all the .ts files from the root folder to any number of sub-folders thereafter.
+2. If you are working on a big project and you have multiple files and you need the compiler to have a constant look on all the files, then you need to initialize a TypeScript project in the root folder of your project, it will create a `tsconfig.json` file which will point to all the .ts files from the root folder to any number of sub-folders thereafter.
 And then you can run the tsc command without pointing it to any file with --watch option, so on ctrl+s it can recompile all the .ts files to js.

 ```
 tsc --init // On the root folder to creare tsconfig.json